If you missed the start of Brit Trek, you haven’t lived. But fortunately, you can catch up here.

 AS USUAL, WE JOIN THE CREW ON THE BRIDGE OF THE SPIV-SHIP ENTERPRISE.
 OUR BUDGETS ARE LIMITED.

 CAPTAIN BERK: I say, listen up chaps!
 And, indeed, er, chapesses, as it were.
 We seem to have been given a jolly critical new mission.
-It would seem that we are er, so to speak, instructed to go to the ah, the er, the … Neutral Zone!
+It would seem that we are, so to speak, instructed to go to the ah, the er, the … Neutral Zone!
 Yes!
 That’s it!
-Go to the Neutral Zone with a view to er, recruit, as one might possibly put it, an army of loyal British space-fish.
-Or um, maybe, I should say, an er, er, navy!
+Go to the Neutral Zone with a view to recruiting, as one might possibly put it, an army of loyal British space-fish.
+Or um, maybe, I should say, a navy!
 A navy of loyal and, I must add, patriotic space-fish.
-It is, er, so I’m told, frightfully important to our mission of creating a truly, in a sense, inter-galactic Great Britain.
+It is, er, so I’m told, frightfully important to our mission of creating a truly inter-galactic Great Britain.
 Sunak!
 Take us to the Neutral Zone!

 LIEUTENANT SUNAK: Sadly, Sir, we’re down to our last di-lithium crystal, we’re going to have to go via a service station.